Introduction

 Step 1: Choose the Right Beans

 Select single-origin or carefully blended beans roasted within 2–4 weeks.
 Medium to dark roasts work best—they hold up to the immersion brew and provide the body customers expect.
 Light roasts can be too acidic.
-For sourcing, visit our
+For consistent supply, consider a managed coffee service like Busy Bean Coffee, which offers premium beans and equipment maintenance (see

 Step 2: Standardize Your Recipe